Resident Evil (TV series): Development

 In January 2019, it was announced that Netflix was in development of a series based upon the Resident Evil franchise.
 No major updates were given, until August 2020 when it was revealed that the series had been picked up for 8 one hour episodes.
 It was also revealed that Andrew Dabb would write the series, in addition to him serving as an executive producer and showrunner.
 Bronwen Hughes was also executive producer and directed the first two episodes.

 Production was originally set to take place from June to October 2020, to be handled by Moonlighting Films, which previously worked on Resident Evil: The Final Chapter.
 Due to the COVID-19 pandemic, however, these plans were shelved for the rest of the year.
 Over 2020 the series went through retooling, with the promotion of Jeffrey Howard as co-Executive Producer in place of Dabb who was busy overseeing Grendel.
 Production resumed on February 19, 2021, with principal photography split into four production blocks and concluding on July 9.

+Alongside Ada Wong, who was teased in the final episode, Andrew Dabb confirmed characters from the games such as Jill Valentine, Claire Redfield and Lady Dimitrescu were to appear in a potential second season, and suggested Eva Green for the latter role.

 On August 26, 2022, Netflix canceled the series after one season.